holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 #### Entry Liveness Status

-The 'liveness' status of an Entry at its DHT basis is transformed in the following ways:
+The 'liveness' status of an Entry at its DHT basis is changed in the following ways:

 ```dot
 digraph {